 Capturing photographs primarily within Corning and the Finger Lakes and then in my travels throughout our region and beyond, frequent landscape subject matter includes water, clouds, cityscapes, architecture, the environment, and more.
 I often lean into long exposure photography, utilize the power of natural density and circular polarizers.
 I love the implications and meaning that within a single, final image, a multitude of moments exist.
 Time can be stretched to a degree that nature never intended and juxtaposing a static scene with movement allows the viewer to inhabit a space outside our notion of time.

 My portraiture work primarily centers on documenting community members who carry on artistic, cultural, folk, and societal traditions of the Southern Tier, a region of upstate New York steeped in unique cultural traditions, innovation, and social justice.
 These people bring the community together, create pride of place, and lead, inspire, and steward.
 Through a collaborative, photographic process, I hope to honor their efforts and drive to carry forth the flame of our common humanity.
 My practice is steeped in humanistic, environmental portraiture that seeks to authentically, accurately, and respectfully present each subject as they themselves wish to be seen.

-I draw inspiration from cinematographers John Toll, Caleb Deschanel, Emmanuel Lubezki, Roger Deakins, Matthew Libatique, and Dante Spinotti as well as from authors Cormac McCarthy, Ernest Hemingway, Mark Helprin, and Norman Maclean.
+I currently use Fuji GFX 50sII and Fuji X-T5 mirrorless digital camera with a variety of wide-angle zoom and portrait-length prime lenses and I draw inspiration from cinematographers Hoyte van Hoytema, John Toll, Emmanuel Lubezki, Roger Deakins, Bradford Young, and Dante Spinotti as well as from authors Cormac McCarthy, Ernest Hemingway, Norman Maclean, and Madeline Miller.